OpenDataServices/ods-governance-handbook/directorsmeetings.md

 # Directors Meetings

 Directors meetings are any quorate meetings at which [board-level decisions](boarddecisions) can be made.
+They may also be known as Members meetings.

 Non-members are not expected to attend, but are welcome as observers.

-## Members Meetings
+## Coordination Meetings

-We hold short (up to 2 hours) members meetings approximately every two weeks.
+We hold short (up to 2 hours) coordination meetings approximately every two weeks.
 We use this time to monitor delegated activities, and to prepare for upcoming [board decisions](boarddecisions).

 The agenda should provide an opportunity to: